 Assurant does give employers options to choose from to custom-build their LTD plans.
-One key feature is the option of selecting the most appropriate definition of disability to meet the needs of different employee groups.
-Assurant offers three distinct definitions of disability, including a distinctive “dual” definition that triggers benefit payment based on a loss of duties or a loss of earnings.
+One key feature is selecting the most appropriate definition of disability to meet the needs of different employee groups.
+Assurant offers three definitions of disability, including a distinctive “dual” definition that triggers benefit payment based on a loss of duties or earnings.
 A loss of both is not required.

 Assurant’s Critical Illness benefit provides a lump-sum payment, in addition to disability income protection, to claimants who suffer specific critical illnesses such as cancer, heart attack, stroke, kidney failure, or trauma resulting in paraplegia or quadriplegia.

-If an Assurant disabled insured dies while receiving long term disability benefits, the Survivor Benefit provides income to the insured’s survivors while they are in the process of settling the estate.
+If an Assurant disabled insured dies while receiving long term disability benefits, the Survivor Benefit provides income to the insured’s survivors while settling the estate.

-Assurant’s Employee Assistance Program (EAP) gives employees access to confidential short term counseling and referral service, designed to help them deal with family, legal or financial concerns.
+Assurant’s Employee Assistance Program (EAP) gives employees access to confidential short term counseling and referral services designed to help them deal with family, legal or financial concerns.

-Assurant’s Business Income Benefit provides an additional benefit to be paid to the policyholder if one of the organization’s primary income-generating employees becomes disabled.
+Assurant’s Business Income Benefit provides an additional benefit to the policyholder if one of the organization’s primary income-generating employees becomes disabled.

 Appeal an Assurant Long Term Disability Denial Letter